 Best for: Complex marketing tools, custom CRMs, and web applications

 Bubble enables creation of sophisticated web applications with database backends, making it ideal for marketing teams needing custom tools beyond simple websites.
+The platform offers extensive customization capabilities for teams willing to invest in learning its visual programming system.

 Key Features: